-This is perhaps the most common financial statement and the one most often read by SME owner managers.
-However, taken in isolation it can be misleading and if incorrectly compiled it can be downright dangerous when it comes to your financial decision making process.
+This is perhaps the most common financial statement and the one most often read by SME owner-managers.
+However, taken in isolation it can be misleading and if compiled incorrectly it can be downright dangerous when it comes to your financial decision making process.

 Critically, your income statement is not a statement of the cash generated.
-It includes intangibles such as depreciation and shows when revenue or costs are invoiced not when cash is received, or when payables are actually paid.
+It includes intangibles such as depreciation and shows when revenue or costs are invoiced, not when cash is received, or when payables are actually paid.
 This means you’ll need to pay close attention to all areas of your business finances in order to make the right decision.

 I met a business owner who told me, whilst gazing at a humongous amount of stock in his warehouse, that the P&L said he was profitable, but he never seemed to have any cash!

-The income statement can be used to show how much money the business has made, but it will also provide guidance on where the strengths and weaknesses lie, helping SME owner managers control operating expenses and the cost of goods sold to keep profit margins intact.
+The income statement can be used to show how much money the business has made, but it will also provide guidance on where the strengths and weaknesses lie.
+This helps SME owner-managers control operating expenses and the cost of goods sold to keep profit margins intact.
 This kind of financial information is vital and invaluable to helping you drive success for your business by understanding how it performs.

-From a strategic perspective, you can use the details of the P&L to focus on doing more of what works best for your business and less of whatever is diluting performance or eating into your bottom line.
+From a strategic perspective, you can use the details of the P&L with financial decision making to focus on doing more of what works best for your business and less of whatever is diluting performance or eating into your bottom line.

-My first chairman eschewed the P&L, in favour of the balance sheet as their preferred financial report of choice, on the basis that this is where the real power lies.
+My first chairman eschewed the P&L in favour of the balance sheet as their preferred financial report of choice, on the basis that this is where the real power lies.
 The balance sheet shows you a snapshot of how much money the business has (sources of funds), and how that money is deployed in terms of what it has (assets) and what it owes (liabilities).
 This allows you to make the right financial decisions based on the information you actually need.
-The overall balance (net assets) and the where the amounts of money sit enable you to manage the finances of the business to ensure that you have enough cash to support the company whilst building the business value in a sustainable manner.
+The overall balance (net assets) and the where the amounts of money sit enable you to manage the business finances to ensure that you have enough cash to support the company whilst building the company value in a sustainable manner.

-The balance sheet can help drive many business decisions.
+The balance sheet as a financial report can help drive many business decisions.
 Example: Your business generates £1.5 million in annual sales.
 The balance sheet indicates that there are 3 months of sales in accounts receivable.
-Simply by changing credit policies within the company and focusing on collecting money when it is due so that most receivables are resolved within 30 days, could release £250,000 of cash into the business.
+Simply by changing credit policies within the company and focusing on collecting money when it is due, so that most receivables are resolved within 30 days, could release £250,000 of cash into the business.

 A good business manager can see possibilities for growth and efficiencies behind the numbers in the balance sheet, giving them the financial information they need to make the right decisions.

 Cash flow statement:

 For small businesses, the importance of the cash flow statement and associated forecast cannot be overstated.
 They are vitally important to enable effective financial decision making.
 Cash flow figures should be familiar to SME owner-managers because bumps in the road can quickly become major headaches and potentially fatal problems for the unprepared.

 Your business may look profitable on the P&L; however, the cash flow statement will alert you to whether the company has enough cash to pay its bills.
 This is, of course, one of the most important considerations for your business finances.
 A drop in the company’s operating cash-flow should cause alarm bells to ring, perhaps indicating a need to raise pricing, reduce inventory, squeeze overheads, or any number of other short-term decisions to improve the company’s cash position.
 A growing top line and efficient operations are all very well but without a steady and predictable cash flow, even the most viable of businesses will struggle for survival.